 - Dyspepsia: This is a general term for stomach discomfort.
 You may feel bloated, nauseous, or have pain in your abdomen.

 Mild acid reflux can be treated by including alkaline foods in the diet.
 Consume fiber-rich foods as they absorb stomach acids and soothe the digestive lining.
 Include vitamin-rich vegetables and fruits in your diet as they produce low stomach acids.
 Dietary modifications are not recommended in case of moderate to severe GERD or heartburn.
 If you experience heartburn or acid reflux often, it is important to talk to your doctor.

 1. What foods neutralize stomach acid immediately?

 There are a few things you can do to get rid of stomach acid instantly.
 First, try drinking a glass of milk.
 Milk neutralizes stomach acid and can provide relief from heartburn.
 Another option is to take an antacid.

 You can try bananas, yogurt, milk, and oatmeal, to help acid reflux.
-Some people find relief by eating small meals more often, avoiding trigger foods, and elevating their head during sleep.
+Some people find relief by eating small meals more often, avoiding trigger foods, and elevating their heads during sleep.

-You must drink plenty of fluids, especially water.
+You must drink plenty of fluids, especially water for acid reflux.
 This will help to flush out the system and reduce the amount of acid in the stomach.
-Another is to eat foods that are high in alkalinity, such as fruits and vegetables
+Another is to eat foods that are high in alkalinity, such as fruits and vegetables.